antineutrino03-hash/pedagogy/rhe_mbsw_misc/README.md

-# Miscellaneous Data Scraping and Analysis
+# Miscellaneous Data Scraping and Analysis (Created: Jan 31, 2025)

 This repository contains a Jupyter Notebook (`misc_scraping.ipynb`) for data processing, interpolation, and curve fitting.
 The notebook reads CSV files, processes numerical data, applies interpolation techniques, and performs curve fitting using `lmfit`.